-- LP Simplex: This method is used when a Linear Programming problem by linear relationships occurs.
+- LP Simplex: We use Excel Solver for Linear Programming problems when linear relationships occur.
 With the linear connection with the data, linear programming tends to achieve the desired goal such as minimum loss, maximum profit, etc.

 - Evolutionary: Among all the types, this is the most difficult where you can not determine the characteristics of the function.
 The system of this kind of function can increase or decrease at any time.
 This is because the functions are either discontinuous or nonsmooth.

-Step-by-Step Procedures to Use Excel Solver to Rate Sports Team
+How to Use Excel Solver to Rate Sports Team: with Easy Steps

-If you follow the steps correctly, you should learn how to excel solver to rate sports team on your own.
+If you follow the steps correctly, you should learn how to Excel Solver to rate sports teams on your own.
 The steps are:

 Step 1: Arranging Dataset

 Our goal is to use the solver to rate sports teams in Excel.
 In this case, we have the Home in cell B4, Mean in cell B6, Team in cell E4, Rating in cell F4, Home Team, Home Score, Visitor Team, and Visitor Score sequentially in column B, column C, column D, and column E .
 We’ll use this sample dataset overview as an example in Excel to understand easily.